 Prior, Gibbs was Commissioner of the New York City Department of Homeless Services and held senior positions with the Administration for Children’s Services and the Office of Management and Budget.
 She is co-author of the 2021 book, “How Ten Global Cities Take on Homelessness”, published by University of California Press.

+His current research is on the role of philanthropy and nonprofit organizations in the relief, recovery and reconstruction of New York City after the 9/11 attacks.
+This singular American event transformed how we respond to disasters, teaching nonprofit leaders valuable lessons on how to work more efficiently, effectively, collaboratively and creatively to affect a greater positive impact.
+As nonprofits are once again on the front lines providing for social needs in a pandemic, this book will also indicate the long-tail of recovery and how disasters continue to impact individuals for years after the triggering event.
 Witkowski has authored or edited three books: The Campaign State, German Philanthropy in Transatlantic Perspective, and the forthcoming Hoosier Philanthropy.
 His research focuses on both local interactions where the majority of philanthropic gifts go and on transnational giving, which add the complication of cross-cultural exchange.
 He has published and been quoted in national publications including The New York Times, The Hill, The Chronicle of Philanthropy and the Associated Press, as well as the Houston Chronicle and the Seattle Times.
-He was selected as a Fulbright Scholar and a Young Leader by the American Swiss Foundation.
+He was selected as a Fulbright Scholar and a Young Leader by the American Swiss Foundation. |

 Learn More